megalithic/dotfiles/README.md

 ### Installation

-If you want to kick the tires, then you can simply:
+If you want to kick the tires, you can simply:

 ```sh
 curl -fsSL \